A Squeaky Clean Manuscript Saves Time, Money, and Hassle in All Steps of Your Publishing Project.

 - Remove all boxes and indicate boxed text with notes to the designer or editor.
 I like to highlight notes using square brackets [ ].
-That way, I can search for them and make sure I see them all when preparing the book.
+That way, I can search for them and see them all when preparing the book.

 - Use style sheets for all the different styles in your document.

-- Use heading one in your style sheet for chapter titles.
+- Set chapter titles with heading one in your style sheet.

 - Don’t use spaces to indent.
 Set indents in the stylesheets.

 - Don’t use Word’s automatic numbering and bullet features and remove hyperlinks.

 - Keep the document simple.
 Best to stick to one font family.
 And use a standard font like Times, Arial, Helvetica.

 - Remove extra spaces.